Home

 3. TRAGICOMEDY -

-4. MELODRAMA - Predominance of plot and action over characterization.
+4. MELODRAMA - Plot and action take precedence over character development.
 Good triumphs at the last minute.

 Example - Taken